Wake up at 8am.

 The Italians have perfected “sprezzatura” in their fashion - the art of looking effortlessly stylish, or casually nonchalant.

-In fact, I’ve even perfected my “no makeup” makeup look.
-And who doesn’t love a good fake candid Instagram picuture?
+I’ve even perfected my “no makeup” makeup look.
+And who doesn’t love a good fake candid Instagram picture where you look accidentally gorgeous and happy?

 You don’t have to fight the attraction to that effortless je ne sais quoi, but never forget to do the actual work behind it.